’Loki’ Fans Are Thrilled To See The Confirmation Of A Fan Theory

 More potential SPOILING may be found below:

-On Twitter, another theory is forming that Lady Loki is not actually Loki, but instead, she’s actually Enchantress, a well-known villain from the Thor comics.
-That theory is bolstered not just by her line about not wanting to be called Loki, but also by what appears to be an unintentional reveal in the Spanish version of the credits.
+On Twitter, another theory is forming that Lady Loki is not actually Loki, but instead, she’s Enchantress, a well-known villain from the Thor comics.
+That theory is bolstered by her line about not wanting to be called “Loki,” and also by what appears to be an unintentional reveal in the Spanish version of the credits.
 Di Martino is listed as “Sylvie.”
 Why is that important?
 The full name of the Young Avengers version of Enchantress is Sylvie Lushton.

 Either this is a masterfully placed red herring, or Marvel needs to tighten up their credit game.